tyang896/tyang896/README.md

 - ⚡ Fun fact: ...
 -->

-Here you’ll find a list of my bootcamp repositories and personal projects.
+This page contains a collection of my bootcamp repositories and individual projects.
+I am currently performing a number of revisions and refining some of my repositories, with the objective of making them even better.